Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Conclusion

 \section{Conclusion}

-In this study we present an approach and dataset for Earth Observation based offshore wind infrastructure event classification from high-temporal-resolution time series.
-The dataset contains open, analysis-ready, and globally distributed Sentinel-1 synthetic aperture radar (SAR) time series spanning 2016Q1–2025Q1, centred on 14,840,637 1D backscatter profiles compiled into 15,606 location-specific time series.
+In this study we present an approach and data set for Earth Observation based offshore wind infrastructure event classification from high-temporal-resolution time series with a median temporal resolution ranging from 1 to 12 days depending on the location and available platforms at the given time.
+The data set contains open, analysis-ready, and globally distributed Sentinel-1 synthetic aperture radar (SAR) time series spanning 2016Q1–2025Q1, centered on 14,840,637 1D backscatter profiles compiled into 15,606 location-specific time series.
 These profiles provide a compact representation of global scale offshore wind infrastructure temporal dynamics, that preserves key SAR signatures while remaining accessible in storage and compute requirements.

-For a spatial foundation, we update a global two-stage detection workflow and provide 15,606 offshore wind infrastructure locations for 2025Q1, with high detection performance across three geographically diverse validation sites.
-To classify the 1D SAR backscatter profile time series at each of the detected locations, we introduce a rule-based classifier that assigns event-level semantic labels describing deployment and operational states, and we release a benchmark dataset of 553 expert-annotated time series containing 328,657 event labels to support reproducible evaluation and method comparison.
-The baseline classifier achieves strong performance, particularly for turbine-related events (transition from water to turbine foundations, and transition from turbine foundations to deployed turbines).
-Example analyses reveal differences in regional patterns concerning deployment duration with China showing significantly lower durations compared to the European Union and the United Kingdom.
-On a local scale we also show sensitivity to operational dynamics such as maintenance-related towing events for floating offshore wind turbines.
+For a spatial foundation, we update a global two-stage detection workflow and provide 15,606 offshore wind infrastructure locations for 2025Q1, with a macro F1 detection performance of 98.1\% over all target classes (Offshore wind turbines, offshore platforms, and offshore wind turbine foundations) and across three geographically diverse validation sites (North Sea Basin, China EEZ, and the South East Vietnamese Coast).
+To classify the 1D SAR backscatter profile time series at each of the detected locations, we introduce a rule-based classifier that assigns event-level semantic labels describing deployment and operational states, and we release a benchmark data set of 553 expert-annotated time series containing 328,657 event labels to support reproducible evaluation and method comparison.
+The baseline event classifier achieves a macro F1 score of 84\% over all event classes (water, turbine foundation, deployed turbine, support platform, mooring / construction vessel, vessel), and performs particularly well for turbine-related events (transition from water to turbine foundations, and transition from turbine foundations to deployed turbines, 96\% macro F1).
+Sequential similarity of the classified time series is measured with an area under the collapsed edit similarity score at quality thresholds curve with 0.785.
+Example analyses of the classified time series reveal differences in regional patterns concerning deployment duration with China showing significantly lower median deployment duration (78 days) compared to the European Union (236 days) and the United Kingdom (258 days).
+On a local scale we also show sensitivity to operational interventions such as maintenance-related towing events for floating offshore wind turbines captured by the classified time series events.